Paul Crouch (activist): Anti-communism

-During 1951-1952, Crouch was the "most highly paid" informer for the Justice Department and earned $9,675 (more than $87,000 in inflation-adjusted 2016 dollars) during those two years.
+During 1951–1952, Crouch was the "most highly paid" informer for the Justice Department and earned $9,675 (more than $87,000 in inflation-adjusted 2016 dollars) during those two years.

 During the same period, he lectured across the U.S., sometimes with his wife Sylvia and fellow informant Louis Budenz.

 In 1953, Crouch testified in a deportation hearing of Jacob Burck that he had often seen Burck at Communist Party meetings, yet failed to correctly identify him at that hearing.

 Discredited

-On January 5, 1953, an appeals board overturned a decision regarding the loyalty of Mary Dublin Keyserling, wife of Leon Keyserling, both New Deal economists.
-Both Keyserlings resigned from government on January 9.
+On January 5, 1953, an appeals board overturned the decision regarding the loyalty of Mary Dublin Keyserling, wife of Leon Keyserling, both New Deal economists.
+After being cleared of disloyalty, Mary Keyserling was reinstated to her role in the Department of Commerce but both Keyserlings retired from their government roles on January 9.
 Crouch, J. B. Matthews, and Senator Joseph McCarthy were their chief accusers.

-Reporters Joseph Alsop, Stewart Alsop, and Drew Pearson began to challenge Crouch's testimony.
-(I. F. Stone joined in March 1954.)
+Mary Keyserling returned to work in government roles under President Johnson.

+Reporters Joseph Alsop, Stewart Alsop, and Drew Pearson began to challenge Crouch's realibilty as a witness after his testimony in United States of America v.
+Kuzma, et al. In May 1954, United States Attorney General Herbert Brownell Jr. announced he was investigating Crouch for possible perjury and to determine his suitablity as a government witness in future trials.
+The following month, affidavits accusing Crouch of multiple cases of perjury were filed which led to the overturning of the deportation order against Pulitzer-prize winning political cartoonist, Jacob Burck.
 Within a few months, Justice stopped using Crouch as a witness.
 In 1955, supreme court justices agreed that Crouch and Manning Johnson had made allegations under perjury.